Remapping the Rover MEMS3 ECU

 14.0V and everything worked correctly, although I wouldn’t recommend flashing

-with a poor power supply.
-If you’re flashing it in the car, so long as the
+one.
+If you’re flashing it in the car, so long as the battery is reasonably

-battery is reasonably healthy it should be happy.
+healthy it should be happy.

 Connecting To The Vehicle